openshift-kni/performance-addon-operators/README.md

 make push-containers
 ```

+The building of the index image requires that the bundle image will be public available under the image registry,
+otherwise the creation of the index image will fail.

 # Building and pushing z-stream release

 It is number of ENV variables that you should define to get all components to have the right z-stream version `4.x.y`